protonemedia/laravel-cross-eloquent-search/README.md

 }
 ```

-By default, the `type` key will be used, but you can customize this by passing the key to the method:
+By default, it uses the `type` key, but you can customize this by passing the key to the method.

 ```php
 Search::new()